JacksonGroupLTRI/IMC-PDAC/README.md

 ### Summary

 For this project, three serial sections of a pancreatic ductal adenocarcinoma tumour microarray were acquired using imaging mass cytometry.
 Each serial section was stained with a 40-43 antibody panel focused on a different cellular compartment, either epithelial, immune, or stroma.
 Each serial section was segmented into individual cells, and cell types were annotated according to their protein expression using that serial section's marker panel (see Cell Phenotyping folder for code).
 The serial sections were then computationally overlaid (see Serial Section Overlay folder for code).
-Cross-section microenvironments were then annotated by measuring cellular content surrounding each patch of epithelial from all three aligned sections (see Microenvironment Phenotyping for code).
+Cross-section microenvironments were then clustered and annotated by the cellular content surrounding each patch of epithelial from all three aligned sections (see Microenvironment Phenotyping for code).

 ### Directory of analyses